rbovard/c2cgeoportal/doc/integrator/extend_application.rst

       - GUNICORN_CMD_ARGS=${GUNICORN_PARAMS}
       - VISIBLE_WEB_HOST

-Add the following service in the ``docker-compose.override.sample.yaml``:
+Add the following service in the ``docker-compose.override.sample.yaml``, To be able to run the service in debugging mode with auto reloading:

 .. code:: yaml